gsoules/MkDocs/digital-archive/docs/technology/site-maintenance.md

 ---

 !!! note "PHP 8.1"
-    There is a PHP 8.1 deprecation error Omeka 3.1 in  `application\models\Mixin\ElementText.php`
-    regarding null passed to `strlen`.
-To work around it, I changed line 524 to test for null:
-    `if ($elementText == null || !strlen($elementText)) {`
-    Remove this note when the code is fixed in a newer Omeka release.

----

-!!! note "PHP 8.1"
-    There is a PHP 8.1 deprecation error Omeka 3.1 in  `C:\xampp\htdocs\omeka\application\libraries\Omeka\File\MimeType\Detect\Strategy\FileCommand.php`
-    regarding null passed to `trim`.
-To work around it, I changed the `detect` function to test for null.
-    Remove this note when the code is fixed in a newer Omeka release.

----

-!!! note "PHP 8.1"
     There is a PHP 8.1 deprecation error Omeka 3.1 in  `C:\xampp\htdocs\omeka\application\views/helpers/Shortcodes.php`
     regarding null passed to `strois`.
 To work around it, I added a test for null.
     Remove this note when the code is fixed in a newer Omeka release.